Sears workers demand hardship fund after Toys 'R' Us success

 Sears is among the dozens of retailers like Gymboree, Claire’s, Nine West, Payless Shoe Source and True Religion that have filed for bankruptcy in the past two years.
 Others like Bon-Ton Department Stores and Toys ‘R’ Us have gone out of business.

+The fund was an unusual move for private-equity owners, who are not required under bankruptcy law to provide such assistance for ex-employees.

-Rise Up Retail, a campaign from labor group Organization United for Respect which assisted Toys R Us employees, does not think that will be a barrier.
+Rise Up Retail, a campaign from labour group Organization United for Respect which assisted Toys R Us employees, does not think that will be a barrier.

 The group has sent a letter to Lampert and other creditors demanding financial assistance for workers.
 It is also pushing for state and federal legislation that would require bankrupt companies to make severance payments.